 MAINE ASSOCIATION OF MEDIATORS (MAM) presents a Three Day Family Law course designed for new mediators who wish to apply for the Family Law Court Alternative Dispute Resolution Services (CADRES) roster.
 Training to be held by ZOOM, on a Thursday, June 3, Friday, June 4 and Monday, June 7, 8:30 AM to 1:00 PM.
-There will also by a one hour reading and homework assignment on Thursday and a two hour assignment over the weekend.
+There will also by an approximate one hour reading and homework assignment on Thursday and an approximate three hour assignment over the weekend.

 MAM members - $400 Non MAM members - $450

 Registration and Fee must be received by May 31, 2021.

 Cancellation Policy: Fee will be refunded, less $50 deposit, if request is received by May 31, 2021.